Skip to content

 How Is Depression in Women Diagnosed?

 While having a good physical exam and assessment is important to rule out organic causes of any mental distress, this is especially true when experiencing symptoms of depression.
-Common medical conditions such as hypothyroidism affect energy levels, appetite, and sleep patterns—all symptoms that overlap with depression.
+Common medical conditions such as hypothyroidism affect energy levels, appetite, and sleep patterns—all symptoms that overlap with a depression diagnosis.
 Consulting with your doctor about these concerns can assure that medical issues are not overlooked.

 Recognizing Depression & Seeking Treatment